ManimCommunity/manim_editor/docs/source/use/export_presentation.rst

        Your browser doesn't support embedded videos.
    </video>

-Now don't need the ``Manim Editor`` to be installed anymore to be able to present the project.
+Now you don't need the ``Manim Editor`` to be installed anymore to be able to present the project.
 You only need a local web server.
 If you have Python installed, you're good to go.
 Simply run this in the projects directory: